BlacksmithAI – AI‑Powered Penetration Testing Framework

 | Report Agent | Findings consolidation, report generation |

-Unlike traditional scanners that run static playbooks, BlacksmithAI agents make context‑aware decisions, choosing attack paths based on the discovered attack surface.
+Unlike traditional scanners that run static playbooks, BlacksmithAI agents make context‑aware decisions, selecting attack paths based on the discovered attack surface.

 Why This Matters for Defenders